landon9720/Proseeo/README.md

 # Proseeo

-Proseeo is a new way for groups to communicate, organize, and get stuff done. _"I am the cutest little bug tracking software there is!"_
+Proseeo is a new way for groups to communicate, organize, and get stuff done.

-What is Proseeo?
-Is it a bug tracking platform?
-Is it a process management tool?
-Is it a content management system?
-Is it a chat room or a wiki? *Proseeo is all of these.*

-*pro-see-oh*

 **ok** ok

 # Concepts

-Proseeo is unlike any bug tracking software you have used.
+Proseeo is unlike any bug or ticket tracking software you have used.
 Before you get started there are few things you need to understand.

 ## Projects